chrisdotslash/chrisdotslash.github.io/content/reading.md

 title = "What I'm Reading"
 +++

-Below is a list of tech content I've read recently, in reverse chronological order.
+My recent reads, in reverse chronological order.
+Recommended reads are in bold.

 ### Programming and CS Books